The legendary Yamaha NS-1000M loudspeaker is an iconic design that, in many ways has almost no peers even today, 50

 Contrast this with the NS-1200 for example, featuring very similar, but unprotected drivers, almost always horribly dented and damaged.

 Properly set up and tweaked, the NS-1000s sound amazing.
-They are airy, clean, smooth, tight, wide open.
+They are airy, clean, smooth, tight, and wide open.
 Really good systems benefit enormously from the insight afforded by a pair of these speakers and, even without modification, these speakers sound remarkable.

 The NS-1000Ms are fast, precise and have amazing off-axis performance.
 You’ll get a great mid and high-frequency response from all around your listening room and very little beaming.
 A complaint often levelled at them though is that the NS-1000Ms sound bright.